bclover/real-world-functional-programming-book/gitbook/part1/input_output_side_effects.md

 ## Outside Effects

 Side effects can be both outside and inside.
-Below is a function with NO inputs can still be affected by things happening outside of the function.
+Below is a function with NO inputs, but notice how it can still be affected by things happening outside of the function!

 ### Impure isCow